Dorthu/lf/README.md

 If `lf` receives no `|` in its args, it uses hueristics to decide if it was given a filter or a format.
 When in doubt, the args are assumed to be a format.

+To disambiguate, include a `|` character - filters/formats are not otherwise required.